Consultant Interview Course

 We will discuss some of the key mindset changes that I believe doctors need to undertake in order to produce sensible and compelling answers to questions that the interview panel are likely to throw your way.

-Obviously, there will be questions regarding your background, your motivations towards the location and the speciality, clinical audit, quality improvement, research, teaching, team working any many other areas.
+Obviously, there will be questions regarding your background, your motivations towards the location and the speciality, clinical audit, quality improvement, clinical practice, management, research, teaching, team working any many other areas.

 NHS topics are relatively unusual in consultant interview questions and so I would not encourage you to invest too much time trying to understand various elements of health policy and funding.